 The accessibility checks do not cover all issues that may occur in complex or interactive content created outside the Rich Content Editor.
 This includes items such as color contrast errors in internal or external CSS, embedded third-party tools (like LTI tools or external learning apps), custom JavaScript or interactive widgets, iframes and externally hosted content, and interactive elements such as simulations, quizzes, or drag-and-drop activities.

-The Accessibility Checker scans Canvas Pages and Announcements for the following common accessibility issues in the Rich Content Editor:
+The Accessibility Checker checks for the following common accessibility issues in the Rich Content Editor:

 - Missing image alt text: An image does not include descriptive alt text.